mtnvencenzo/cezzis-pycore/.github/SUPPORT.md

 ## 🌐 Community

-Join our community of cocktail enthusiasts and developers!
+Join our community of Python and distributed systems developers!

 ### 📣 Stay Updated